-Encryption has been a trusted and effective way to provide security to any sensitive information.
-Historically, it was first used by the militaries and the governments.
+Encryption has been a trusted and effective way to secure sensitive information.
+Historically, it was first used by the militaries and governments.
 In modern times, encryption is generally used to protect data stored on computers and other storage devices and transit over the networks.
 Even the messages you send on WhatsApp are encrypted.

-Encryption is how information is converted into a secret code that generally hides the true form, making it uncrackable for hackers.
+Here is the encryption definition in simple terms: Encryption is how information is converted into a secret code that generally hides its true form, making it uncrackable for hackers.
 The science of encrypting and decrypting information is known as cryptography.
 In computing, unencrypted data is known as plaintext, while encrypted data is known as ciphertext.

 The formulas used to encode and decode the messages are known as encryption algorithms or ciphers.
-For being more effective, a cipher generally includes a variable that is part of the algorithm.
-The variable, which is known as a key, generally makes a cipher's output unique.
+A cipher generally includes a variable that is part of the algorithm to be more effective.
+The variable, known as a key, generally makes a cipher's output unique.

 When an unauthorized person precludes an encrypted message, the intruder has to guess which cipher the sender has used to encrypt the message and the keys used as the variables.
 The time and the difficulty of guessing this type of information make encryption a valuable security tool for people.